Danmoroz96/Simplelife_kotlin_public/README.md

 3. Sync Gradle dependencies.
 4. Run on an Emulator or Physical Device (Min SDK 24).

-## This project is done by Danila Morozov and Jiancai Hou.
+## This application was created by Danila Morozov and Jiancai Hou.